01-edu/ai-starter/content/robots-harmony/README.md

 This gallery won't be functional yet; it will be a fun and visually appealing experience that highlights the creativity and collaboration behind your robots.

-> You'll be working on this mission as a team, so effective communication and mutual support are key to bring your robots together.
+> You'll be working on this mission as a team, so effective communication and mutual support are key to bringing your robots together.

-> Divide tasks equally, it will make the results better!
+> Divide tasks equally; it will make the results better!

-> Remember what you learned when asking AI for precise concepts' explanations.
-Make use of them to do the actual fun work!
+> Remember what you learned when asking AI for precise concept explanations.
+Use those skills to do the actual fun work!

-### Challenge mode
+### Challenge Mode

-> AI Synergy mode: In this mode, you are using the research, time management, AI prompts, and collaboration skills to dive into a mission as a team.
+> AI Synergy Mode: In this mode, you will use research, time management, AI prompts, and collaboration skills to dive into this mission as a team.
 Remember that communication is the ultimate key!

-Go ahead, and let the world see the amazing robots you've created together!
+Go ahead and let the world see the amazing robots you've created together!

 ## Setups:

 **1- Code Editor:**

-First , remember that you will not be using the platform's code editor.
+First, remember that you will not be using the platform's code editor.
 Instead, you can use this online [tool](https://jsfiddle.net/) to create and modify your code.

 > Feel free to play with the settings and familiarize yourself with the collaborative environment!

 > PS: Click on Run to see the result of your code!

-**2- How to submit your code:**
+**2- How to Submit Your Code:**

 Your project must be handed in by the group captain before the time runs out.
 This is done by publishing the code on the platform.

-To do so, go to **gitea** by clicking on the logo at the top right of your platform dashboard. (on the captain's account)
+To do so, go to **Gitea** by clicking on the logo at the top right of your platform dashboard (on the captain's account).
 [![Capture-d-e-cran-2024-08-29-a-19-51-15.png](https://i.postimg.cc/zBRM6BMv/Capture-d-e-cran-2024-08-29-a-19-51-15.png)](https://postimg.cc/N9BprgQv)

 Sign in if you are not already logged in.